 The good news is that there may be a way to pay for such an expensive car repair, and that is through the use of a loan.
 With LoanMart, learn about the different types of loans you could obtain to repair your transmission.

 A Title Loan Can Cover the Cost of Your Transmission

 With a title loan, you may be able to use your car’s title as collateral to get the funds you need for your transmission repair1.
-With a title loan, the title of the car is used as collateral in exchange for quick funding.
+With title loans in Lansing, the title of the car is used as collateral in exchange for quick funding.
 The lender may be able to fund you a percentage of what they feel your car is currently worth.